(For instructors and interested students)

 1) APA or MLA Formatting.
 In speaking with students over the past 10 years, one theme has consistently emerged.
 Students convey that undergraduate writing courses emphasize formatting documents to specific guidelines, often using APA style.
 In my estimation, including formatting requirements comes at the expense of students actually learning to write.
 I argue that teaching formatting is actually detrimental to writing.
 Yes, formatting is a type of structure, and attention to detail is one important component of science (Holstein et al., 2015).
 However, attention to detail is not nearly as important as reasoning for science (Platt, 1964).
 Moreover, requiring students to structure the least relevant aspects of papers (i.e. margins, bibliographies, etc.) substantially detracts from students being able to structure the most important parts of their paper (i.e. main arguments and everything else).

 I hypothesize that when the relatively easy task of formatting is as much a component of assessment as the much more difficult process of constructing strong arguments, students will reasonably focus on formatting.
 Therefore, formatting is explicitly NOT a part of RW/AFSP, because formatting is NOT writing.
-Personally, I do not provide more than general guidance about formatting unless absolutely necessary.
+Personally, I provide only general guidance about formatting unless absolutely necessary.
 In my experience, undergraduate students are sufficiently skilled at formatting, and enforcing detailed rules for formatting simply distracts from learning how to effectively write.

 2) Inconsistent frameworks.
 In addition to being overwhelmed by information, students often report that they are confused by inconsistent or conflicting guidance on scientific communication.
 For example, students may be told to use an argumentative format for the Introduction, a chronological format for the Methods, a descriptive format for the Results, then back to an argumentative format for the Discussion of a scientific paper.
 Students are instructed to use topic sentences or in-text citations to structure paragraphs and citations to defend evidence while referring to books or papers that do not use topic sentences or in-text citations themselves.
 Granted, there are many ways of doing science and of science writing, and not a single correct approach.
 However, in my experience, students benefit from reducing (simplifying) the number of frameworks that they are expected to use when writing.
 Therefore, in RW/AFSP, I focus on encouraging students to use a SINGLE framework (reasoned argument) to structure most aspects of their communication.